Casey Station

-Casey Station, commonly called Casey, is one of three permanent stations and research outposts in Antarctica managed by the Australian Antarctic Division (AAD).
-Casey lies on the northern side of the Bailey Peninsula overlooking Vincennes Bay on the Budd Coast of Wilkes Land in the Australian Antarctic Territory, a territory claimed by Australia.
+Casey Station, commonly called Casey, is one of three permanent bases and research outposts in Antarctica maintained by the Australian Antarctic Division (AAD).
+Casey Station lies on the northern side of the Bailey Peninsula overlooking Vincennes Bay on the Budd Coast of Wilkes Land in the Australian Antarctic Territory, a sector of Antarctica claimed by Australia as an external territory.
 Casey is 3880 km due south of Perth, Western Australia.

 Casey was named in honour of Richard, Baron Casey.

 History

 Casey is close to the now-abandoned Wilkes Station, established by the United States of America to support science and exploration of Antarctica during the International Geophysical Year (IGY) in 1957–1958.

 Australia took Wilkes over after the IGY, but the American buildings were already unusable due to the build-up of ice around them.
 Australia built the first Casey Base, originally as "Repstat", referring to "replacement station", on the opposite south side of the Newcomb Bay in 1964, with works completed in February 1969.
 This set of buildings was a unique attempt to prevent the problem of ice build-up by elevating the buildings on stilts, to encourage the wind to blow beneath as well as above, and connecting the entire line of buildings with a corrugated iron tunnel.
 This would, it was hoped, clear the buildup of snow each year, while allowing personnel to move between buildings without having to brave the elements.
 It worked for some time until corrosion occurred.

 The current Casey Station headquarters (the "Red Shed") was built in the late 1980s as part of the Australian Government's Antarctic Re-building Program.
 It was prefabricated in Hobart, Tasmania, by Hobart construction firm Contas Pty Ltd; trial-erected on the wharf at Hobart; then dismantled, packaged and shipped to Antarctica.
 Erected at Casey by tradespeople employed as workers on the normal summer expedition crews, it incorporates innovative design features to prevent the transfer of heat through the structure.
 The "Shed" is conspicuously located near the top of the hill on which the old radio masts stood.
 It is probably the largest single structure on Antarctica and was first occupied in 1988.
 The station has two other sheds, the green shed for storing food and the yellow shed for brewing.
 Homebrew beer is served at the station's bar, "Splinters".
 While the old transmitter hut of the original Wilkes Station, nicknamed the "Wilkes Hilton", is now used as temporary accommodation for Casey personnel.